LESLIE: Bill in Florida needs some help with eliminating cigarette smoke odor in a new home. How can we help you with that?

 But again, depending on the expense, I don’t know if he can do that.
 Is that something you guys would recommend?

-Cleaning the ducts when they’re that dirty and that gross is going to be probably a good move.
+Cleaning the ducts when they’re that dirty and that gross is going to be probably a good move to eliminate cigarette smoke odor.
 But you might just want to replace the filter with one that’s designed to absorb odor in the meantime.

 BILL: Well, I appreciate the assistance.
 We’ll try the filters and we’ll just go from there.